Warbo/writing/PhDThesis/AbstractBulletpoints.md

  - Large corpora of software present an opportunity for machine learning and data mining
  - Unit testing is industry standard; property checking is becoming mainstream;
-   property discovery is an emerging area of research
+   property discovery is still an emerging area of research
- - Property discovery tools exist (e.g. QuickSpec, Speculate), but brute-force requires carefully selected inputs and output isn't quantified
+ - Property discovery tools exist (e.g. QuickSpec, Speculate), but brute-force requires carefully selected inputs, and their output isn't quantified
  - Opportunity to quantify and compare performance
- - Opportunity to improve/automate the selection process, using machine learning (similar to premise selection/relevance filtering/similarity clustering)
+ - Opportunity to improve/automate the selection process, using machine learning (similar task to premise selection/relevance filtering/similarity clustering)
- - Mathematical calculations are mostly automated; theorem proving is increasingly automated; relatively little attention has been given to automating conjecture generation (question asking rather than answering)
+ - Mathematical calculation is automated; theorem proving is increasingly so;
+   relatively little progress on automating conjecture generation (question asking rather than answering)

 ## Contributions